MicrosoftDocs/azure-aks-docs/articles/aks/app-routing.md

 ```

 >[!NOTE]
-> To avoid potential disruption of traffic into the cluster when the application routing add-on is disabled, some Kubernetes resources, including *configMaps*, *secrets*, and the *deployment* that run the controller, will remain on the cluster.
+> To avoid potential disruption of traffic into the cluster when the application routing add-on is disabled, some Kubernetes resources, including *configMaps*, *secrets*, and the *deployment* that runs the controller, will remain on the cluster.
 These resources are in the *app-routing-system* namespace.
 You can remove these resources if they're no longer needed by deleting the namespace with `kubectl delete ns app-routing-system`.

 ## Next steps